Is ageism undermining your job search? Here's how to "age-proof" your efforts

-In some countries, it is expected to include a photo on your CV, but in the UK, it's frowned upon.
+In some countries, it's expected that you include a photo on your CV but, in the UK, it's frowned upon.
 If you are an older worker, adding a headshot ‒ however beaming ‒ will open you up to discrimination.
-Not to mention, some HR managers may ignore your application entirely to prevent accusations of appearance-based discrimination, regardless of if they're related to your age.

 You've added your references

-You worked hard for that ringing endorsement from your last boss, and you've every right to wave it in the face of your would-be next manager.
+You worked hard for that ringing endorsement from your last boss and you've every right to wave it in the face of your would-be next manager.
 But it no longer belongs on your CV.
-The days of listing reference names on a CV, as well as their titles and contact details are behind us, and their addition will age you in the eyes of a discerning employer.
+The days of listing references' names on a CV, as well as their titles and contact details, are behind us - their addition will age you in the eyes of a discerning employer.

 You've included your street address

 Adding your full street address to your CV was necessary in the days of snail mail, but we've moved beyond that.
-Now that communication is carried out primarily through email and phone, you only need to give an employer a general idea of your location so they know if you are in the area.
+Now that communication is carried out primarily through email and phone, you only need to give an employer a general idea of your location so that they know if you're in the area.
 Your town and postcode are enough.